Improving LMOF luminescence quantum yield through guest-mediated rigidification†

-Luminescent metal-organic frameworks (LMOFs) are among the fastest growing solid-state optical materials and have been studied for a wide variety of applications.
-However, when developing a new LMOF, it can be challenging to balance a strong luminescent quantum yield with all other important properties required by the intended application (appropriate excitation/emission wavelengths, chemical and physical stability, low toxicity, etc).
-Being able to post-synthetically improve a LMOF’s quantum yield is valuable, as it offers additional tunability in materials design and modification.
+Luminescent metal–organic frameworks (LMOFs) are among the fastest growing solid-state optical materials and have been studied for a wide variety of applications.
+However, when developing a new LMOF, it can be challenging to balance a strong luminescence quantum yield with all other important properties required by the intended application (appropriate excitation/emission wavelengths, chemical and physical stability, low toxicity, etc.).
+Being able to post-synthetically improve a LMOF's quantum yield is valuable, as it offers additional tunability in materials design and modification.
 As framework flexibility can limit quantum yield, post-synthetic methods of rigidifying an LMOF have the potential to improve its performance.
 This paper discusses a pair of nearly identical isoreticular LMOFs, and uses them as a model system to investigate how framework flexibility affects quantum yield.
-Introducing optically-inactive guests into a LMOF pore is shown to be effective method of rigidifying the framework, improving the quantum yield of a flexible LMOF from 12.2% to 59.3%—an improvement of nearly 400%.
+Introducing optically-inactive guests into a LMOF pore is shown to be an effective method for rigidifying the framework, improving the quantum yield of a flexible LMOF from 12.2% to 59.3%—an improvement of nearly 400%.